Flamingo Gardens is open Martin Luther King Day, January 17, 2022

 GINGER & HELICONIA GARDENS

-Flamingo Gardens was once the national repository for both heliconia and ginger societies, and has an astounding array of species represented throughout the gardens.
+Flamingo Gardens was once the national repository for the International Heliconia Society which was founded at Flamingo Gardens in 1984, and has one of the foremost collections of plants of the zingerberales family.
 Efforts are underway to catalog and restore both collections, but the plants are on display mainly throughout the East Arboretum.